-At December 31, 2012 and 2011, restricted cash was \$303,000 and \$233,000, respectively, and was held in certificates of deposit as collateral for letters of credit. of which as of December 31, 2012 and 2011, \$271,000 and \$201,000, respectively, related to the contractual provisions of our corporate credit cards and the remainder of which was associated with the lease agreement for our office in Seattle, Washington.
+At December 31, 2013 and 2012, restricted cash was \$322,000 and \$303,000, respectively, and was held in certificates of deposit as collateral for letters of credit related to the contractual provisions of the Company's corporate credit cards and the contractual provisions with a customer.
+Additionally, a portion of the restricted cash balance at December 31, 2012 was associated with the lease agreement for the Company's office in Seattle, Washington.
+Upon renegotiation of the Seattle lease agreement during 2013, the restricted cash obligation expired and the collateral was released.